-Treats high levels of cholesterol and triglycerides (fats) in the blood.
-This medicine is an HMG-CoA inhibitor, also called a "statin."
+Lowers high cholesterol and triglyceride levels in the blood.
+This medicine is an HMG-CoA inhibitor (statin).

 There may be other brand names for this medicine.